sympy/sympy/doc/src/aboutus.rst

 #.
 Tyler Pirtle: Fix improperly formatted error message
 #.
 Vasily Povalyaev: Fix latex(Min)
 #.
 Colleen Lee: replace uses of fnan with S.NaN
+#.
+Niklas Thörne: Fix links in the docs

 Up-to-date list in the order of the first contribution is given in the `AUTHORS
 <https://github.com/sympy/sympy/blob/master/AUTHORS>`_ file.